 8. immigration prep

-US Citizens can research the country of travel, verify visa rules, required documents, current travel warnings, vaccinations needed, and local embassy details.
-If you're purchasing a one-way ticket, then you may want to rent an onward airfare ticket to show proof of exit.
+US Citizens can research the country-specific visa rules at travel.state.gov, plus required documents, current warnings, vax needed, and local embassy details.
+If you're purchasing a one-way ticket, you may want to rent an onward airfare ticket with Fly Onward for exit proof.

 9. Update step

-US Citizens should submit trip info in STEP, the Smart Traveler Enrollment Program, with travel dates, address and contact info so that the local embassy will be able to locate and contact you and your emergency contacts in an any kind of emergency while abroad.
+US Citizens should submit trip info in STEP, the Smart Traveler Enrollment Program, with travel dates, address and contact info so that the local embassy will be able to locate and contact you and your emergency contacts in an emergency.

 10. track schengen visa